Professional wrestling match types: Best of Series match

-A "Best of Series" match is similar to a two out of three falls, though takes place over several nights to extend a feud rather than settle it in one night.
+A "Best of Series" match is similar to a two out of three falls match but an extended series to five or seven; Even though it takes place over several nights to continue a feud rather than settle it in one night.

 One variation is a Best of Five Series where a wrestler must win three matches to win the series.
 John Cena defeated Booker T 3–2 to win the WWE United States Championship at No Mercy (2004).

 The Best of Seven Series is another variation, where a wrestler must win four matches to win the series.
 Chris Benoit and Booker T fought in such a series to determine the #1 contender for the WCW World Television Championship in 1998.
 The two resumed their Best of Seven series in 2006 for the WWE United States Championship.
 Sheamus and Cesaro ended in a 3–3 draw when their seventh match at Clash of Champions (2016) ended in a no-contest.
 Death Triangle (Pac, Penta El Zero Miedo, and Rey Fénix) wrestled The Elite (Kenny Omega and The Young Bucks (Matt Jackson and Nick Jackson)) in a series for the AEW World Trios Championship in 2022.

 Gauntlet match

 A Gauntlet match, also referred to as a Turmoil match, is a quick series of one-fall one-on-one matches.
 Two wrestlers begin the match and are replaced whenever one is eliminated (by pinfall or submission).
 After a predetermined number of wrestlers have competed in the match, the last person standing is named the winner.
 A Gauntlet match may also be played out in multiple "parts" as part of a storyline (in which a face wrestler must face a series of a heel wrestler's underlings before facing the heel himself, for instance) this was common in World Championship Wrestling in the early 1990s.
 A participant involved in a Gauntlet match may be said to be "running the gauntlet" but in most cases this designation being reserved for those who are involved for most of the match.
-Sometimes, It could also be (one-on-three) or (one-on-four) handicap match.
+Sometimes, it could also be (one-on-three) or (one-on-four) handicap match.
 Unlike tag matches, the three/four-man team will challenge the person handicapped individually until he is knocked out, at which time the match is over.

-One example of this was on September 23, 1999, edition of WWE SmackDown where Triple H, being punished by Vince McMahon for his actions against him and his family booked Triple H in five gimmick matches in one night just three days before he was to face each of these opponents in a six-way match at a pay-per-view: A Chokeslam Challenge match (a match where the first to Chokeslam their opponent wins) against The Big Show, a Handicap Casket match against Vicera and Mideon, an Inferno match against Kane, a Boiler Room Brawl against Mankind, and a Brahma Bullrope match against The Rock.
+One example of this was on September 23, 1999, edition of WWE SmackDown where Triple H, being punished by Vince McMahon for his actions against him and his family, was booked in five gimmick matches in one night: a Chokeslam Challenge match (a match where the first to Chokeslam their opponent wins) against The Big Show, a Handicap Casket match against Viscera and Mideon, an Inferno match against Kane, a Boiler Room Brawl against Mankind, and a Brahma Bullrope match against The Rock.